mdibenigno/LatentSpaceDigestor/README.md

 The live demo can be seen here - https://app.flow.gl/flow/sz77u9r This link will work in all browsers on computers, mobile, and AR/VR headsets (except Vision pro until Safari gets their WebXR act together)

-Please note that not all of the data processed correctly so there are bugs on many of the episode summaries etc. I used Flow as that is what I'm most familiar with as it was my most recent startup.
+Please note that the RSS feed did not have transcripts for all episodies, so some of the episode nodes don't contain summaries, key insights, and quotes.
+I used Flow Immersive, a.flow.gl, to visualize the output in 3D, as that is what I'm most familiar with, my most recent startup.

 The process for this hack was